-Click here to apply for the Work Study Pool.
-To complete the application process, you will need to create an account and to complete all questions to the best of your ability.
+To apply to the Work Study Pool, go to http://LoneStar.edu/employment, click Search Jobs, and in the Search Jobs box entering 35079.
+This should bring up the Part-Time Student Assistance, College Work Study Position.
+If this is your first time applying for a job at Lone Star, you will need to create an account.
+Complete all application questions to the best of your ability.
 Departments from all over North Harris pull student workers from this pool, so even if you don't get a job at the library, another department might be interested in hiring you.

-Submit via email a Cover Letter and Résumé to the hiring manager of the position you are interested in, even if you have already submitted a Cover Letter and Résumé in your online application.
-If you do not do this, we may miss your application.
+Submit via email a Cover Letter and Résumé to NH-AskALibrarian@lonestar.edu, even if you have already submitted a Cover Letter and Résumé in your online application.
+If you don't do this, we may miss your application.

 We take résumés and cover letters very seriously.
 Never created a résumé or cover letter?
 No worries!
 Here are some tools to help you:

 Need a little more help?
-Visit one of the Career Advisors from the CAST Lab here on campus.
-Visit http://www.lonestar.edu/transfer-nh for more information.
+Visit one of the Career Advisors at the CAST Lab here on campus.
+See http://www.lonestar.edu/transfer-nh for more information.